The Archive.

 free to play whatever they wished.
 Roy

-Battered Ornaments did an excellent set, with Pete as usual attempting
+Brown and the Battered Ornaments did an excellent set, with Pete

-to strangle himself onstage with his errant , uncontrollable hand , encased
+as usual attempting to strangle himslef onstage with his errant , uncontrollable

-in its little black glove.
+hand , encased in its little black glove.
 This was VERY good.
-However, it was primarily the
+However, it was

-Floyd I had really come to see and they came on stage early as they had to rush
+primarily the Floyd I had really come to see and they played early on as they

 It was pretty much the same set that they played at Swansea, but